gabdube/native-windows-gui/readme.md

 ## 1.0 release checklist

 This is the list of remaining task to complete for the 1.0 release.
-Created `2020-06-13`, updated `2020-07-04`
+Created `2020-06-13`, updated `2020-07-08`

+* ☐ Make a video tutorial on how to build a small CRUD app (probably after 1.0 release)
 * ☐ Finish up the `ListView` controls
-* ☐ Add support for FlexBoxLayout in native window derive
+* 🗹 Add support for FlexBoxLayout in native window derive
 * 🗹 Add "sub-events" to catch partial events from their parent
 * 🗹 Implement events in the derive partials
 * 🗹 Cleanup resources in derive partial